khromov/svelte-ai-search-api/README.md

 - [x] Remove unused tools
 - [ ] Better source attribution (answers should include a list of links to where it got information, might require MCP changes or maybe just "smart" url manipulation)
 - [ ] Deploy on Vercel https://bun.com/docs/guides/deployment/vercel
+- [ ] Responses should be less than 2000 characters - make a loop that asks agent to shorten if too long

 ## Setup